RandomRunt/EliteCabs/README.md

 # Elite-Cabs
-My first website that uses the Flask web framework, Python, HTML and CSS.
+My first website project that uses the Flask web framework, Python, HTML and CSS.